Commonly known as the weekend pill, Cialis is a brand-name Erectile Dysfunction medication.

 It is NOT OK to mix Cialis and Viagra.
 Experts advise against taking two doses of the same medicine or combining two ED medicines.

-Viagra and Cialis can lower blood pressure.
+Viagra and Cialis both can lower blood pressure.
 Taking them together can double this impact and lead to a sudden drop in blood pressure.

 Cheap Medicine Shop only refers to credible, authoritative sources for our content.
 If you’re curious about how we ensure the integrity of our content, we encourage you to read our Content Information Policy.